Best travel telescopes in 2024

 Vixen A62SS 2.5-inch achromatic refractor review

-This scope is supplied in a soft, protective carrying case that is small enough to comply with aircraft carry-on luggage regulations, yet leaves plenty of room for a star diagonal and a set of eyepieces.
+This telescope is supplied in a soft, protective carrying case that is small enough to comply with aircraft carry-on luggage regulations, yet leaves plenty of room for a star diagonal and a set of eyepieces.
 An eyepiece extension tube is included and this holds a secret for casual photographers in the form of a male T-thread.

 Read our full Vixen A62SS refractor review.